QuivrHQ/quivr/docs/docs/Developers/selfHosted/run_fully_local.md

 `docker-compose up -f docker-compose.supabase.yml up --build`

+Dont forget to change the variables in backend/.env to match your local supabase instance:
+- SUPABASE_URL
+- SUPABASE_SERVICE_KEY
+- JWT_SECRET_KEY

+And in the frontend/.env:
+- NEXT_PUBLIC_SUPABASE_URL
+- NEXT_PUBLIC_SUPABASE_ANON_KEY

 Troubleshooting:

 - If the Quivr backend container cannot reach Supabase on port 8000, change the Quivr backend container to use the host network.